Esophageal Stent Procedure

 How do I get ready for an esophageal stent procedure?

 Talk with your healthcare provider about what you should do to get ready.
-You may
+You will

 Any allergies or past problems with anesthesia